hostmicrobe/hostmicrobe.github.io/_posts/microbiome/2017-09-19-cloudComputing_part2.md

 **The goal of this tutorial is to use cloud-based metagenomics to identify organisms associated with this devastating outbreak.**

 ## Running MetaPhlAn2
-Back in Part I of this series, you launched an interactive MetaPhlAn2 session and used the -l option to create a folder called {% highlight bash %} data {% endhighlight %}.
+Back in Part I of this series, you launched an interactive MetaPhlAn2 session and used the -l option to create a folder called *data*.
 You'll want to make sure to fire up this interactive session again
 {% highlight bash %}
 sudo ./Chiron/bin/phlan_interactive -l ~/data
 #the -l option tells the interactive to create a new folder in our home directory called 'data', and sets this folder as the default from which data will be read and to which outputs will be saved
 #This is where we'll put all our raw sequence data for analysis
 {% endhighlight %}

-Using FileZilla, transfer these files from your computer to the 'data' folder on your cloud instance.
+Using FileZilla, transfer these files from your computer to the *data* folder on your cloud instance.
 If your confused about how to do this, you may want to go back and watch [my video](http://hostmicrobe.org/microbiome/cloudComputing_part1/#fire-up-your-cloud-computer) on how to connect use and FTP client to transfer files to the cloud

 Now that you have everything in place, let's run MetaPhlAn2 on one sample using a single line of code
 {% highlight bash %}